rodneyshupe/Cookbook/Recipes/Sauces/GarlicScapePesto.rst

 Directions
 ----------

-1. Place the garlic scapes in a food processor and pulse for 30 seconds.
-2. Add the sunflower seeds and pulse for 30 seconds.
-Scrape down the sides of the bowl.
+1. Pulse the garlic scapes in a food processor for 30 seconds.
+Add the sunflower seeds and pulse for another 30 seconds, then scrape down the sides of the bowl.
-3. Add the olive oil and process on high for 15 seconds.
-4. Add the Parmesan cheese and pulse until the ingredients are combined.
+2. Add the olive oil and process on high for 15 seconds.
+Add the Parmesan and pulse until combined.
-5. Add the basil and lemon juice, and process until reaching the desired consistency.
-6. Add salt to taste and serve immediately.
+3. Add the basil and lemon juice and process until you reach the desired consistency.
+Season with salt to taste and serve immediately.